RachelSuwan/courses-p-y4-e/chapter2.md

 xp: 100
 ```

-Using the type function to show the type of something
+Using the type function to show the type of something.

 `@instructions`
-Assign a string, float, and integer to each of the variables.
+>Assign a string, float, and integer to each of the variables.
 Order does not matter in this case.

 `@hint`
 - A string must be in quotes and an integer must be a whole number